pablo-aja-macaya/ARVIA/README.md

 ## Output

-ARVIA's output in `--output_folder` is the following:
+ARVIA's main output in `--output_folder` is the following:
 - **`ARVIA.xlsx`**: Formated excel table containing **pipeline used, mlst, mlst model, PDC, acquired antibiotic resistance genes, variant calling and coverage of relevant chromosomic genes**.
   - **Color** appears when a gene has **low coverage**, or if there are **structurally relevant mutations (*, ?, fs, frameshift, possible_missing_feature...)**.
   - **Acquired resistance genes** can have suffixes like `*` (high identity and coverage, mutated) or `?` (high identity with low coverage, can indicate split protein).